anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 })
 ```

-## How i created those asteroids?
+## How I created those asteroids?

-To create those polygonal asteroids i created a `Rock.js` class which updates, renders and generate them.
+To create those polygonal asteroids, I created a `Rock.js` class, which updates, renders, and generates them.

 ```js
 class Rock {